biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 SIGAR string 13M174562N32M6S means 13 bases equal to the reference (M), 174562 bases were not mapping (that is, 1 insertion) (N), 32 bases were mapped (M), and 6 bases were soft clipped (S).
 You can use [this website for the translation of FLAG and SIGAR values into plain English](http://blog.biochen.com/FlagExplain.html).

-Extra fields are often present and are different among aligner tools [https://samtools.github.io/hts-specs/SAMtags.pdf](https://samtools.github.io/hts-specs/SAMtags.pdf).
+Extra fields are often present and differ among aligner tools [https://samtools.github.io/hts-specs/SAMtags.pdf](https://samtools.github.io/hts-specs/SAMtags.pdf).
 In our case we have:

 | Field|Meaning |
 | :----: | :---- |